taralli-labs/taralli-protocol/docs/taralli-design.md

 ##### ComputeOffer

-The `ComputeOffer` type is the structure used when submitting an offer of computation to the server using the corresponding submit endpoint by offering clients and then stored within the server's postgres db for searching clients querying the server for quotes on various compute offerings.
+The `ComputeOffer` type is the structure used when submitting an offer of computation to the server.
+Offers submitted by clients are then stored within the server's postgres database for searching for quotes on various compute offerings.

 ```rust